What are flexible dentures and how do they work?

 Frequently asked questions

 Flexible dentures offer several significant advantages over traditional rigid dentures for many patients.
-The innovative nylon-based materials used in our Tweed Heads flexible partial dentures provide greater comfort by adapting naturally to the contours of your mouth while chewing and speaking.
+The innovative nylon-based materials used in flexible partial dentures provide greater comfort by adapting naturally to the contours of your mouth while chewing and speaking.
 Without metal clasps, they're more aesthetically pleasing, with no visible metal when you smile.
 The flexible nature reduces pressure points and gum irritation that can sometimes occur with rigid dentures.

 However, "better" depends on your specific dental situation.
 Traditional acrylic or metal dentures may be more suitable for full-mouth restorations or when maximum chewing strength is required.
 For partial tooth replacement with emphasis on comfort and aesthetics, flexible partial dentures often provide superior results.
 During your consultation at Northern Rivers Denture Clinic, our experienced prosthetists will assess your unique needs, considering factors like the number of missing teeth, jaw bone structure, and lifestyle requirements to determine the ideal solution for you.

-With proper care and maintenance, Tweed Heads flexible partial dentures using the Vertex ThermoSens system typically last 3-5 years.
+With proper care and maintenance, flexible partial dentures using the Vertex ThermoSens system typically last 3-5 years.
 While this lifespan is shorter than traditional acrylic dentures, many patients find the superior comfort and aesthetics of flexible dentures worth the trade-off.

 Several factors influence longevity, including your daily care routine, changes in oral structure, and how frequently you wear your dentures.
 Regular professional check-ups at our clinic—we recommend every 6-12 months—allow us to identify and address minor issues before they affect fit or function.
 During these appointments, we can make adjustments to accommodate natural changes in your gum tissue and bone structure that occur over time.